Welcome to Episode 5 of Building My Legacy

 Thanks so much for being with us this week.
 Have some feedback you’d like to share?
 Please leave a note in the comments section below!

-If you enjoyed this episode on how boards of directors and business executives will need to re-shape their relationship as they become active partners in addressing the challenges facing the corporation, please share it with your friends by using the social media buttons you see at the bottom of the post.
+If you enjoyed this episode, please share it with your friends by using the social media buttons you see at the bottom of the post.

-Don’t forget to subscribe to the show on iTunes to get automatic episode updates for our “How Will Boards Of Directors Need To Change to Meet Future Challenges?!”
+Don’t forget to subscribe to the show on iTunes to get automatic episode updates.

 And, finally, please take a minute to leave us an honest review and rating on iTunes.
 They really help us out when it comes to the ranking of the show and I make it a point to read every single one of the reviews we get.